 General purpose motors have been around for many years.
 They are the workhorse of almost every industry.
 An inverter-duty motor is a much newer concept that became necessary as motors began to be driven by VFDs (inverters or AC drives).
 An inverter duty motor can withstand the higher voltage spikes produced by all VFDs (amplified at longer cable lengths) and can run at very slow speeds without overheating.
 This performance comes at a cost: inverter-duty motors can be much more expensive than general purpose motors.
-Guidelines for choosing an Ironhorse general purpose motor vs. an inverter-duty motor are given below.
+Guidelines for choosing between Ironhorse general purpose motors vs inverter-duty motors are given below.
 If your application falls within the guidelines below, there is no need to apply an inverter-duty motor.

 NOTE: Marathon inverter-duty motors have limitations as well.
 Please see the Marathon section for more details.